 I find these Mylar blankets useless.
 Yes, the tunnel will block some wind and reflect some heat toward you – but you still don’t have any insulation.
 Get a larger blanket instead and learn how to make a survival shelter with it.

 For many survival uses, you don’t want a Mylar blanket to be double-sided (such as when making a solar still or desert shelter).

 The aluminized side of the Mylar blanket will always be shiny.
 The other side can be any color.
 Some people prefer to have greens or other camouflage to stay hidden.
 Others may want a bright color like orange so the blanket can be used for signaling help.
 Think about how you’ll use it when making your color choice!

 Titan Survival Blanket

 Lightweight does mean that the Mylar blanket is more prone to punctures and rips.
-You would still be able to use it in a pinch though (but keep some duct tape handy in case you need to make a repair!).
+You would still be able to use it in a pinch, though (but keep some duct tape handy if you need to repair it!).